CAAPIM/apim-charts/charts/gateway/README.md

 The Gateway Helm Chart supports the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) as an alternative to Ingress.
 The implementation is controller-agnostic and has been tested with [Contour](https://projectcontour.io/) and [Envoy Gateway](https://gateway.envoyproxy.io/).
 See [examples/ingress](../../examples/ingress) for controller installation instructions.

 **Requirements:**
-- Gateway API CRDs must be installed: `gateway.networking.k8s.io/v1` (Gateway, HTTPRoute, BackendTLSPolicy) and `gateway.networking.k8s.io/v1alpha2` (TLSRoute)
+- Gateway API CRDs must be installed.
+These are typically bundled with your Gateway controller (e.g. Contour, Envoy Gateway).
+To install them separately, see the [Gateway API releases](https://github.com/kubernetes-sigs/gateway-api/releases)
 - A `GatewayClass` must be available on the cluster (e.g. `contour`, `envoy-gateway`)

 **Migration from Ingress v1:**